 The cost of studying at a university in Brazil

-This guide outlines the cost of fees, accommodation, lifestyle and financial assistance options if you are planning to study in the US
+This guide outlines the cost of fees, accommodation, lifestyle and financial assistance options for international students planning to study in the United States